syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/layouts.md

 #### Customize launcher icon

-You can customize the launcher icon for the groups using the [launcherIconCss](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonModel/#launchericoncss) property which allows you to define a CSS class and apply custom styles to the launcher icon.
+The [launcherIconCss](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonModel/#launchericoncss) property is used to customize the launcher icon by applying the custom styles.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}